Tokyo in November : Best Things to Do 2021

 9. Disney Christmas

 Tokyo Disney Resort (Disneyland and DisneySea) hosts a variety of seasonal events through the year, and the annual Christmas event “Disney Christmas” is the perfect one for the grand finale of the year.
 The entire park will be decorated with festive Christmas decoration, and there will be special program including attractions, shows and parades as well as limited-edition food and drinks, and merchandise collection available only this time of the year 🙂

 Date: early November to late December

 10. Afternoon Tea Boost at THE STEAKHOUSE

-The fine American style steak restaurant, THE STEAKHOUSE will be serving delightful and unique afternoon tea box for a limited time from 1 November to late December 2020 (Fri, Sat, Sun and Holiday).
+The fine American style steak restaurant, THE STEAKHOUSE serves delightful and unique afternoon tea box for a limited time (Fri, Sat, Sun and Holiday).
 The Afternoon Tea Boost consists of 5 delicious savory bites and 11 colourful dessert, and comes in one of two boxes which were designed specially for this menu.
 It also includes free-flow tea, coffee and the restaurant’s original non-alcohol cocktails.
 Please note that you’ll need to make a reservation for this menu by the day before at the latest.
 (Reservation)